 Don’t blame the survivor.
-No matter what they did, or did not do, what they were wearing, where they were, or how much they had to drink, no one “deserves” to be assaulted.
+No matter what they did, or did not do, what they were wearing, where they were, or how much they had to drink, a survivor is NEVER to blame.
 The survivor is not responsible for someone else’s behavior.
 Survivors often blame themselves and need to know it was not their fault.

 Encourage survivors to get medical attention and other needed services.
 Do not push or make decisions for them.
 It is important that they re-establish a sense of personal control and trust in their own judgment.
 Make them aware of resources and offer assistance in accessing needed services.
 Actively encourage the survivor to seek services.

 Know that many survivors feel very ashamed and embarrassed about their victimization.
 It takes a great deal of courage to speak out and talk with someone.
 Acknowledge their strength and the trust they place in you.